Web widget: Widget management systems

 Widget management systems offer a method of managing widgets that works on any web page, such as a blog or social networking home page.
 Many blog systems come with built-in widget management systems as plug-ins.
 Users can obtain widgets and other widget management tools from various widget companies.

 Mobile Web widget

 A Mobile Web widget has the same purpose and function as a web widget, but it is made for use on a mobile device such as mobile phone or tablet.
 In contrast, a web widget is on a personal computer or laptop computer.

-Standards

-The W3C is creating a set of standards for web widgets.